This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 - Take care to not overbake — these cookies won’t brown much.

-- Use any jam flavor you like in place of the raspberry.
+- Use any jam or preserve flavor you like in place of the raspberry.
 Apricot is particularly delicious!

 More cookie recipes to bake up

 Planning out your holiday cookie boxes or just looking for something delicious?